Squigl makes it easy to create educational content from any source.

 Audiences will engage with longer content for two reasons.
 The first is if the information is valuable to them academically, socially, and/or emotionally.
 The higher the value, the longer they’ll watch.
 Especially if they are seeking it out.

 The second is because it’s required and monitored by your institution or educator.
 Audiences in the second group will still find more engagement if the content is of high value.

-Our recommendation is 1 minute and 30 seconds to a maximum of 3 minutes.
+Our recommendation is between 90 seconds and 3 minutes.
 That’s roughly 240 to 480 words.
 If you have more information than can fit in that time frame, it is best to break them up into a series of topics.

 What do you want the viewer to do once they’ve completed this video?
 Is this a series?
 Should they go to the next video?
 Is there a quiz or test to take?